Dark matter production from evaporation of regular primordial black holes: Introduction

 Meanwhile, primordial black holes (PBHs) are black holes that were produced very early in the Universe \cite{Carr:2009jm}.
 They were not formed from dead massive stars but from enhanced cosmological perturbations due to, for example, an ultra slow-roll inflationary phase \cite{Ivanov:1994pa,Kinney:2005vj} or a strong first-order phase transition \cite{Hawking:1982ga,Moss:1994pi,Kusenko:2020pcg,Kawana:2021tde}.
 If these PBHs are also non-singular, we call them regular primordial black holes (RPBHs).
 Note that the gravitational collapse of usual matter satisfying the standard classical energy conditions would not naturally lead to the formation of RBHs because the Hawking-Penrose theorem dictates that the end point of such process must be a singularity \cite{Penrose:1964wq,Hawking:1970zqf,Hawking:1973uf}.
 The actual formation of RBHs would require special conditions and, in a recent study \cite{Bueno:2024dgm,Bueno:2024zsx,Bueno:2024eig}, it has been shown that RBHs can exist in $D\geq5$ dimensional spacetime if one has an infinite tower of higher-curvature corrections.
-However, dynamical formation of RBHs in our usual 4-dimensional spacetime is still a challenging topic (however, see \cite{Bueno:2025zaj}).
+However, dynamical formation of RBHs in our usual 4-dimensional spacetime is still a challenging topic but promising progress is being made in this direction \cite{Bueno:2025zaj}.
+Other models of RBH formation are also being developed \cite{Vertogradov:2025snh,Vertogradov:2025yto,Vertogradov:2025aok,Bonanno:2023rzk,Zhang:2014bea,Mosani:2023awd,Shojai:2022pdq}.
 Here, we remain agnostic about the RPBHs formation mechanism.
 Our objective is to study how dark matter (DM) is produced from evaporation of RPBHs given their existence.
-What we provide is a generic framework that could be applied to any static, spherically symmetric RPBH metric that is either phenomenologically or theoretically motivated.
+What we provide is a general framework that could be applied to any static, spherically symmetric RPBH metric that is either phenomenologically or theoretically motivated.